-By the time of Elizabeth I, the Brehon laws were considered to be old, lewd, unreasonable laws.
+By the time of Elizabeth I, the Brehon laws were considered to be old, lewd, and unreasonable.
 They were banned and English common law was introduced.
 However, thankfully, some of the Brehons thought to hide the precious manuscripts and a good number of them survived.

 In 1852, two Irish scholars, Eugene O'Curry and John O'Donovan, took to translating the laws.
-In the words of another Irish scholar, what they found were "secrets" about Ireland's past.
+In the words of another Irish scholar, D. A. Binchy, what they found were "secrets" about Ireland's past.

 Here are just a couple of Ireland's stranger ancient laws:

 Musicians / Artists

 - The harpist is the only musician who is of noble standing.
 Flute players, trumpeters and timpanists as well as jugglers, conjurers, and equestrians who stand on the back of horses at fairs, have no status of their own in the community, only that of the noble chieftain to whom they are attached.

 - The poet who overcharges for a poem shall be stripped of half his rank in society.

 - The creditor who holds your brooch, your necklet of your earrings as a pledge against your loan must return them so you may wear them at the great assembly.
 Or he will be fined for your humiliation.